digideskio/puppet-rirs/README.md

 # puppet-rirs

-Provides custom Puppet functions that allow lookup of data provided by Regional Internet Registries such as IP allocations.
+Provides custom Puppet functions that allow lookup of data provided by Regional Internet Registries such as IP allocations, useful for purposes like generating geographical IP Access Control Lists (essentially GeoIP rules).

 Currently we have the one function (rir_allocations) but additional functions or facts could always be added in future such as AS numbers if desired.